EPPO Jens-Georg Unger Plant Health Fellowship

 - have relevant education and experience in the area of plant health

-- be a citizen of an EPPO country
+- be a national of an EPPO country

 - continue to work in the area of plant health after the fellowship (illustrated by a permanent contract or a statement of the employer)